Jieli-Tech/fw-AD15N/README-en.md

 Comming Soon：

-* APP_Bluetooth ：`IoT (ipv6 / 6lowpan)`

-SDK support Codeblock & Make to build to project,make sure you already setup the enviroment
+SDK support Codeblock to build to project,make sure you already setup the enviroment

 * Codeblock build : enter the project directory and find the `.cbp`,double click and build.